mishakorzik/AllHackingTools/README.md

 **5) Fixed More Bugs**
 - Fixed many bugs in the system, now AllHackingTools works faster and more stable

+**6) Run Tools**
+- The user can now run the tools directly from AllHackingTools, even though they are already installed.

 ---
 <a id="installing"></a>